James Bretzlaff, BPHE, MBA, CMC

 In 1999, James formally began his management consulting career and quickly built a reputation as a 'go-to' advisor for organizations finding themselves in times of significant change and wanting to adopt a culture of continuous improvement.
 Within 5 years, he had actively facilitated hundreds of client teams through the redesign of their own processes - providing them with the tools, training, and leadership required for long term success.

 Today, James merges his broad experiences into a unique coaching approach - built on a solid base of performance excellence, and carefully honed to meet the needs of today's leaders.
 James continues to be active in sport.
-He is chair of the Victoria Aquatic Foundation, a proud sponsor of the Russ Hays Accent Inn Elite Cycling Team, has completed 2 ironman triathlons, and actively rides in long distance cycling events throughout BC.
+He is chair of the Victoria Aquatic Foundation,has completed 2 ironman triathlons, and actively rides in long distance cycling events throughout BC.